-To the contrary there is the risk of suffering a loss should any of Group's customers fail to fulfil their contractual obligations to the Group.
+To the contrary there is the risk of suffering a loss should any of the Group's customers fail to fulfil their contractual obligations to the Group.
 Hence, credit risk mainly arises from customer loans.
 It constitutes the Group's largest risk in view of its significant lending portfolio.
 To minimise credit risk, facilities are secured by tangible security.

 The Group and the Company monitor intra-group credit exposures at individual entity level on a regular basis and ensure timely performance of these assets in the context of its overall liquidity management.
-The loss allowances for these financial assets are based on assumptions about risk of default and expected loss rates.
-The Company's management uses judgement in making these assumptions, based on the counterparty's past history, existing market conditions, as well as forwardlooking estimates at the end of each reporting period.
-As at year-end, based on the Directors' assessments of these factors, the equity position of the respective counterparty, and, where the probability of default is high, the recovery strategies contemplated by management together with the support of shareholders in place, the resulting impairment charge required was deemed to be immaterial.
+The loss allowances for these financial assets are based on assumptions about the risk of default and expected loss rates.
+The Company's management uses judgement in making these assumptions, based on the counterparty's past history, existing market conditions, as well as forward-looking estimates at the end of each reporting period.
+As at year-end, based on the Directors' assessments of these factors, the equity position of the respective counterparty, and, where the probability of default is high, the recovery strategies contemplated by management together with the support of shareholders in place, the resulting Group's impairment charge resulted in a loss allowance of €8,954 as at 31 December 2023.